Rainwater…A Madeiran wine

 The importer nonetheless sold the wines on to unsuspecting customers, but luckily the wines sold and proved hugely popular!

 It appears that due to the thorough soaking by the rain and dilution received, this produced this lighter wine style which is today very popular indeed.
 That’s the story anyway.

-This wine is recognised by vinho Madeira and Rainwater Madeira wine must be at least 5 years old.
+This wine is recognised by Vinho Madeira (IVBAM).
+Rainwater Madeira wine must be at least 5 years old.

 Most producers offer a Rainwater Madeira wine, made from Tinta Negra with a dash of Verdelho making this an excellent wine to start your exploration of Madeira wine.